KrolKamil/favourite-movies/README.md

 ### Request

 `POST /film/`
-    Add new film to db:
+    Add a new film to db:
     requirements:

 - a list of genres (only predefined ones from db file) (required, array of predefined strings)